 You will probably go home the same day you have the procedure.
 You will need a ride home and will need to have someone with you for the first night if you have general anesthesia.

 You will have some tenderness and pain.
-Your doctor will give you a prescription for pain medicine or tell you what over-the-counter pain medicine you can take.
+Your provider will give you a prescription for pain medicine or tell you what over-the-counter pain medicine you can take.

 After laparoscopy, many women will have shoulder pain for a few days.
 This is caused by the gas used in the abdomen to help the surgeon see better during the procedure.
 You can relieve the gas by lying down.